SenseException/intl-sort/docs/index.md

 Behind the scenes of intl-sort is the `Comparator`, which is the core part handling the sorting of elements inside the `Sorter`-instances.
 It was created to order string or integer values by local conventions, but isn't able to handle e.g. value objects or other types containing useful string/integer values.
-Luckily intl-sort allows you to create and use your own `Comparator` to work with your project's data.
+Luckily intl-sort allows you to create and use your own `Comparator` to work with your project's data, in case no one of the [provided comparators and factories](factory.md) fit to your needs.

 [Read more about how to create and use a custom `Comparator`](custom-comparator.md).